Skip to main content

 • Rename the previously backed-up printer_Backup.cfg file to printer.cfg.

-3. Update MCU Configuration
+3. Update MCU configuration

 • Open the restored printer.cfg file.